Skip to contents

 Changes to trial-based models

-The biggest change in calmr version 0.5 is the use of the “>” character and its effect on trial-based models, or rather, the lack thereof.
+The biggest change in calmr version 0.5 is the use of the “>” character and its effect on trial-based models.
+With the advent of time-based models, some generalizations had to be made to enable those models to update across adjacent trial periods.
+You can learn more about this in the directional_models vignette.

 Specifying a design for time-based models